-Julia is a programming language created by Jeff Bezanson, Alan Edelman, Stefan Karpinski, and Viral B. Shah in 2009.
-Since its public release in 2012, Julia has received code contributions from hundreds of scientists, programmers, and engineers across the world.
+Julia is a programming language created by Jeff Bezanson, Alan Edelman, Stefan Karpinski, and Viral B. Shah in 2009, released publicly in 2012, Julia now has over three million downloads.

 - Jarrett Revels, "Automatic Differentiation in the Julia Language."
 SIAM Manchester Julia Workshop 2016.